shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Natural luck comes to your aid.
 You regain 1 MP whenever:

--   You or an ally rolls a 20 on a d20 or crits on an attack roll that hits
+### You or an ally rolls a 20 on a d20

+### You or an ally crits on an attack roll that hits

--   An enemy creature rolls a 1 on a d20 or fumbles on an attack roll that misses
+### An enemy creature rolls a 1 on a d20

+### An enemy creature fumbles on an attack roll that misses

 ### Plot Armor

-No one can hurt you.
+Your luck protects you from harm.
 Whenever you or another creature must make a Save, you may spend any number of MP to decrease the DC by 1 per MP spent.
+This does not cost AP.

-Additionally, whenever you are attacked, you may spend any number of MP to increase your PD or AD by the number of MP spent, until the start of your next turn.
+Additionally, whenever you are attacked or targeted by a spell that targets your PD or AD, you may spend any number of MP to increase your PD or AD by the number of MP spent, until the start of your next turn.
+This does not cost AP.

 ### Subclass Capstone Feature